SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 ### 7. The “Vector2” Class (updated from previous Digipen post)

-This is the same in XNA as in Direct3D, but it does go further and we also have Vector3, Vector4 classes.&nbsp; There also a ton of helper methods on top of each class to manage and use them, we will cover some of these in this tutorial.
+This is the same in XNA as in Direct3D, but it does go further and we also have Vector3, Vector4 classes.
+There also a ton of helper methods on top of each class to manage and use them, we will cover some of these in this tutorial.

 * * *

 ### 8. The “Matrix” Class (updated from previous Digipen post)

-Matrix’s are fully supported in XNA as they were in Direct3D with the addition of more helper methods.&nbsp; These will be covered in a future 3D tutorial.&nbsp; We can use Matrix’s in 2D for additional effect but they are not mandatory.
+Matrix’s are fully supported in XNA as they were in Direct3D with the addition of more helper methods.
+These will be covered in a future 3D tutorial.
+We can use Matrix’s in 2D for additional effect but they are not mandatory.

 * * *